antmicro/litex-vexriscv-i2s-demo/README.md

 The I2S2 pmod can be connected to any pmod connector on the Arty-7 board.
 By default, the litex is configured to support pmod on `JA` connector.
 The PMOD I2S2 jumper has to switch the device into a master mode.
-Put the jumper on the `MST` position.
+To do so put the jumper on the `MST` position.
 This allows the device to generate required signals using its internal circuits.

 Example setup